-The new SRM building site is near an existing parking lot currently used by visitors in the village, and employees for Ranger Operations and Magistrate's Office access.
-The capacity of this parking lot is insufficient for visitors and employees using the new building, so employees would be encouraged to walk, bike, or use other nearby parking options.
-A couple existing parking spaces would be converted to accessible spaces; however, the overall number of parking spaces in this lot would remain as current.
-Approximately 50 parking spaces would be identified for employee parking on Apache Alley, north and west of the proposed building site,
+The proposed SRM building site is near existing parking Lot C, which is currently used by visitors in the village, employees for Ranger Operations and for Magistrate's Office access.
+The capacity of this parking lot is insufficient to accommodate additional use for visitors and employees using the new building, so employees would be encouraged to walk, bike, or use other nearby parking options.
+Most SRM employees who would work in the new facility live within 1⁄2 mile of Site A, shown in Figure 5, and many travel that distance or greater by foot or bicycle to the current facilities.
+The overall number of parking spaces in this lot would remain as current (39 spaces, 2 of which are handicapped accessible).
+Approximately 50 parking spaces are identified for construction of an employee parking area on Apache Alley, north and west of the proposed building site, see Figure 6.